5 steps to festive calm

 What with party planning, food shopping, gift wrapping, school play costume making and trying to see all your relatives in the space of two weeks, the festive season can take its toll on your wellbeing.

-Try these ideas to stay calm this Christmas.
+Try these ideas to stay calm during the busiest time of the year.

 Experts at The National Sleep Foundation recommend adults aged between 18-64 years old get around 7-9 hours sleep per night (and 7-8 hours for those aged 65+), so make sure you leave time in your hectic schedule to get enough shut-eye.
-Relaxation before bed is important for quality sleep – why not try the End of Day Headspace meditation in the app?
+Relaxation before bed is important for quality sleep – why not try a Breethe meditation or sleep story in the WW app?

 2. Cut down on caffeine